RunestoneInteractive/webfundamentals/_sources/CGI/forms.rst

 When we submit a form, the browser packages up all of the data we have entered into the input elements and sends them back to the server, and your program for processing.

-Lets change the hello.py program we wrote earlier to have a form where you can enter your name.
+Let's change the hello.py program we wrote earlier to have a form where you can enter your name.
 After you click on the submit button the page will display ``Hello yourname`` rather than ``Hello World``.
 Although it sounds simple, this program will provide us with several avenues to further explore the relationship between the browser, the server, and our cgi program.

-Lets start with a basic page with a form.
+Let's start with a basic page with a form.

 .. code-block:: html